A Beginner's Guide To A Wholefood, Plant-based Diet

 Sesame Seeds: small seeds with a rich, nutty flavour

-Adding a variety of nuts and seeds into your plantbased meals adds texture, flavour, and a nutritional boost to salads, snacks, smoothies, and many main meals.
+Adding a variety of nuts and seeds into your plant-based meals adds texture, flavour, and a nutritional boost to salads, snacks, smoothies, and many main meals.

 What To Shop For: When buying whole nuts, choose raw with the skin on or roasted.
 Avoid those that have been processed in any way to remove the skin, salted or enhanced with flavourings.
 When choosing a nut butter, be sure to look for simple ingredients —just the nut or seed and salt (optional).
 Avoid any and all nut or seed butters that contain added sugar, thickeners or palm oil.